The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Impact of Congestion on ODMTS

 Figure~\ref{fig:odmts-in-gwinnett-travel-times} zooms in on the travel time and adoption of non-local travelers, who are most likely to be affected by congestion.
 Congestion has a major effect on the existing riders: travel time increases from 64 minutes under the expected scenario to 86 minutes under the pessimistic scenario.
 While the number of existing riders is fixed, potential riders adopt the ODMTS if the travel time is not too long compared to driving.
 Surprisingly, Figure~\ref{fig:odmts-in-gwinnett-travel-times} shows an increase in adoption when congestion increases, despite the increase in travel time.
 This is due to the fact that travel time by car is also negatively impacted, making transit a more favorable option.
 There is 52\% adoption of potential non-local riders under the expected scenario (1279 people), which increases to 72\% under the pessimistic scenario (1770 people).
 Local riders are less affected by congestion, but show similar trends.
 Travel time for existing riders increases from 23 minutes under the expected scenario to 33 minutes under the pessimistic scenario, while the adoption rate increases from 61\% to 66\% of the potential riders (from 19,013 to 20,646 riders).
 The high adoption rates suggest that ODMTS may significantly improve access to transit and may compete with commuting by car for a variety of congestion levels.

 \paragraph{Congestion} To get a better understanding of how congestion affects system operations, Figure~\ref{fig:odmts-in-gwinnett-scaling-factors} displays the scaling factors for the roads used by the ODMTS.
-For the expected scenario (Figure~\ref{fig:odmts-in-gwinnett-scaling-factors:expected}) the average scaling factor for roads used by shuttles and buses are $R=0.78$ and $R=0.82$, respectively.
-In the pessimistic scenario (Figure~\ref{fig:odmts-in-gwinnett-scaling-factors:pessimistic}) these scaling factors go up significantly to $R=1.13$ for shuttles and $R=1.12$ for buses.
+For the expected scenario (Figure~\ref{fig:odmts-in-gwinnett-scaling-factors:expected}) the average scaling factors for roads used by shuttles and buses are $R^{shuttle}=0.78$ and $R^{bus}=0.89$, respectively.
+These are averages over the arcs, weighted by distance.
+In the pessimistic scenario (Figure~\ref{fig:odmts-in-gwinnett-scaling-factors:pessimistic}) these scaling factors go up significantly to $R^{shuttle}=1.13$ and $R^{bus}=1.17$.
 It is important to note that these networks are designed while taking congestion into account.
 That is, the optimal designs avoid the extremely congested I-85 and distribute the remaining burden of traffic about equally over the shuttles and the buses.
 As congestion increases, substituting buses for shuttles makes this possible.

 \paragraph{System Cost} Figure~\ref{fig:odmts-in-gwinnett-transit-costs} details the cost and revenue of the ODMTS under the different scenarios.
 Ridership increases with congestion, which leads to a small increase in revenue.
 The costs increase at the same time, mainly because of the increased travel time for buses and shuttles.
 Shuttle costs play the most prominent role, making up 79\% to 85\% of the total cost.
 The bus costs stay relative constant because the ODMTS increases its reliance on shuttles as congestion increases.
 Figure~\ref{fig:odmts-in-gwinnett-transit-costs} also indicates that the ODMTS is profitable for the first two scenarios, but has a net cost of \$0.42 per person in the pessimistic scenario.
 However, note that traditional transit systems are often heavily subsidized, where the ODMTS almost breaks even while serving more than 20k additional passengers and providing better access to transit.
 Furthermore, \citet{auad2021resiliency} show that a stricter budget can be enforced by reducing the number of on-demand shuttles at the cost of a relatively small increase in waiting time.